Is Power Steering Fluid Universal

 There are a few ways to change power steering fluid: with a manual pump, with a pressure washer, or through a valve in the car.
 Each method has its own advantages and disadvantages.
 Here’s how to change power steering fluid in each case:

-See also How To Check Power Steering Fluid
+See also How To Know If The Power Steering Pump Is Bad

 Manual Pump Method: